pawatsethaput/OpenBank/REST-API-V1.2.md

 JSON:

     {
-        "account": {
         "id": "A unique identifier used for ACCOUNT_ID", "label" : "account label e.g. TESOBE main account", "number": "account number (moderated by the view)", "owners": [
             {
                 "user_id": "123213",
                 "user_provider": "bank name",
                 "display_name": "Name of person/Company/..."
             }
         ],
         "type": "e.g. current, savings",
         "balance": {
             "currency": "currency in ISO_4217 one of EUR/GBP,USD/...", "amount": "number or +/-"
         },
         "IBAN": "123080FZAFA9124AZE",
         "views_available": [
             {
-                    "view": {
                 "id": "A unique identifier used for VIEW_ID", "short_name": "Public / Team / Auditors...",
                 "description": "e.g. this is the public view of the TESOBE account", "is_public": "boolean. true if the public can see this view."
             }
-                }
         ]
-        }
     }

 #Access Control